KittiKovacs/Quahog_Bulletin-MS3/README.md

 Then in the Heroku app's settings (Config Vars) I've added my environmental variables for the IP, PORT, MONGODB_URI and SECRET_KEY.

 Then back on the Deploy tab I clicked Enable automatic deployment and clicked Deploy branch.
-I waited funtil Heroku notified me that the app was successfully deployed.
+I waited until Heroku notified me that the app was successfully deployed.

 ## Credits

 ### Code

-During the development I heavly relied on the Data Centric Development course material, more specifically I used many solutions I learned from the the Task Manager and Thorin and company projects.
+During the development I relied on the Data Centric Development course material, I used many solutions I learned from the the Task Manager and Thorin and company projects.

-Another important source was the Materialize style library which I found easy to work with and I was very happy with the result.
+Another important source was the [Materialize style library](https://materializecss.com/) which I found easy to work with.
+I used code from here to build navigation, modals and cards.

 I watched tutorial videos such as the [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) Youtube channel and the following source: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world.

 I also used the [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/quickstart/#accessing-request-data) when doing my research.

-I used code snippets from [Materialize](https://materializecss.com/) to build the website including navigation, modals and cards.

 My code for creating alert is from [Stack Overflow](https://stackoverflow.com/questions/38156282/create-alert-using-materialize-css/38158050#38158050).